-As stated at the beginning of the previous page, to really understand our history is to understand each event or situation survived by our people.
+As stated at the beginning of last month’s article, to really understand our history is to understand each event or situation survived by our people.
 But, we must be careful not to look at each event or era in isolation, but holistically as it relates to the whole continuum of events effecting our people.
 We must also try to understand each event or era as it relates to, or is a product of, national, state and local politics, the “court” of public opinion, and the pressures that interested individuals with political influence can have.

 The 1865 Executive Order that opened the Yaquina Bay region to settlement had dramatic and lasting effects.
 It was a confirmation that our people were not going to be treated fairly or be able to put our faith in the U.S. Government to look after our interests.